 What does this mean for you?

-Our story isn’t unique.
-There are thousands of families across the country taking control of their finances.
-Just like us, they are determined to get out of debt no matter what it takes.
+There are thousands of families in the Affording Motherhood Community taking control of their finances.
+And just like us, they are determined to get out of debt no matter what it takes.

-If you’re staring down what seems like a mountain of debt and a budget that already doesn’t add up, not believing that getting out of debt is even a remote possibility, I’ve been there.
+If you’re staring down what seems like a mountain of debt and a budget that already doesn’t add up, I’ve been there.